federicolardieri/federicolardieri/README.md

 ### 🌟 Key Projects
 - **E-Commerce Web App (AuLab Final Project)** – Full-featured online store built with Laravel, Livewire, MySQL, and Bootstrap
-- **AI Social Media Automation** – Tool that generates and schedules posts automatically on Facebook and Instagram using Python and OpenAI API

 ---